bowentkruse/bowentkruse.github.io/articles/quantifying_focus/index.md

 <p>&nbsp;</p>

 ### Threshold Based Filtering Using Focus Measures
+Based on the assumption that the larger the absolute difference between the clear set's mean focus measure and the blurry set's mean focus measure the better, we've found our best and worst variations of brenner's focus measure.

 In the introduction I mentioned that for the sake of understanding we were going to pretend in this scenario that these are images captured by a deployed camera, and our goal is to automatically filter out blurry images.
 We found that our third variant that used the horizontal gradient variation of brenner's focus measure was best at distinguishing between clear and blurry images.
-Let's use that third variation to simulate a threshold based filter.
-Imagine our system has a flow like the diagram below, a sensor captures images but before passing each image to inference, a focus measure for that image is calulated.
+Also, we found that the variant that uses the vertical derivative was the least effective.
+Now we're going to evaluate each of these variations by their ability to detect blury images.
+Imagine our system has a sensor that captures images but before passing each image to inference, a focus measure for that image is calulated.
 If the image's focus measure value is sufficient, it will continue on to inference, else, it will be dropped.

 <p>&nbsp;</p>
 <div style="text-align: center; margin-bottom: 20px;">